mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * group extensions
 * external public key

-Thus to join a group via an External Commit, a new member needs a GroupInfo with an `external_pub` present.
+In other words, to join a group via an External Commit, a new member needs a GroupInfo with an `external_pub` present.
+Thus, a member of the group can enable new clients to join by making a GroupInfo object available to them.
+Note that because a GroupInfo object is specific to an epoch, it will need to be updated as the group advances.
+In particular, each GroupInfo object can be used for one external join, since that external join will cause the epoch to change.

 Note that the `tree_hash` field is used the same way as in the Welcome message.
 The full tree can be included via the `ratchet_tree` extension